 Advanced level independent work under the supervision of CES faculty or academic staff member.

-Prerequisites: jr st; 2.0 GPA; consent of instructor, department chair, and Assistant Dean for Student Academic Services.
+Prerequisites: junior standing, 2.0 GPA, and consent of instructor, department chair, and Assistant Dean for Student Academic Services.

 Course Rules: Retakable with change in topic to 9 cr max.